Wirth22/Wirth22.github.io/_pages/about.md

 ---
-permalink: /
 title: "Olivia Wirth"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
 ---

 Hi!
 I am a PhD candidate in Development Economics at the [University of Passau](https://www.wiwi.uni-passau.de/en/development-economics).
 My research interests are in development economics and political economy, focusing on the role of digital technologies in agriculture, financial inclusion, and domestic revenue mobilization.